4.4. Validation - Multiple Debris Impacts on a Raised Structure - Digital Twin (OSU LWF)

 ../../../../../_images/OSU_Flume_Schematic_Dakota_Alam.png

-Fig. 4.1.1.2 NHERI OSU LWF facilty’s experimental schematic used in this example.
+Fig. 4.4.1.2 NHERI OSU LWF facility’s experimental schematic is used in this example.
 Adapted from Winter 2019 [Winter2019], and Mascarenas 2022 [Mascarenas2022].

-We validate against two very similar (but not identical) physical studies done in the OSU LWF by [Shekhar2020] and [Mascarenas2022, indicating high accuracy of our model and low bias to minor experiment specifications.
+We validate against two very similar (but not identical) physical studies done in the OSU LWF by [Shekhar2020] and [Mascarenas2022], indicating high accuracy of our model and low bias to minor experiment specifications.

 Results for free surface elevation and streamwise structural loads are to be recorded for validation at a specified interval.